isaacSennerholt/sudelity/README.md

 > “Couldn’t Sudelism be used to justify passivity or people-pleasing?”

 It could — if misunderstood.
 Sudelism isn’t about appeasement or self-erasure.
 It’s about relational fluency: knowing when to adapt and when to hold.
 Sometimes, maintaining emotional coherence requires tension or disruption — but it must be done with awareness of how such disruption affects others, not with disregard.
-The aim is not comfort, but calibrated coherence.
+The aim isn’t comfort, but calibrated coherence.

 > “What about protest or radical change?
 Isn’t disruption necessary for justice?”